clouddueling/angular-snapshot/README.md

 2. Double click that executable or rune `open node-webkit.app` from terminal.

 Please be aware that this is very new.
 Any feedback would be much appreciated.

+## Downloads

+Builds for Linux (32|64) bit, Mac, and Windows coming once the api is stable.